Blog Icon

 Features: Signals that predict churn

-Now that we have decided what churn is, we can start collecting signals for predicting it.
-These signals will eventually be turned into what the machine learning world calls ‘Features’.
-Features are pieces of information you feed into a predictive model to both identify patterns and make predictions.
+Now that we have a clear definition of churn, we can focus on collecting signals for prediction.
+In machine learning terminology, these signals become 'Features' - pieces of information you feed into a predictive model to identify patterns and make predictions.

 Now that you have a good set of signals and the data to support it, you will need to turn that into specific features and training data.